 Website: Downing Park

-7. New Windsor Cantonment State Historic Site
+10. Learn more about history at New Windsor Cantonment State Historic Site

 Newburgh, New York is home to several historically significant places.
 It was here, just south of downtown Newburgh, at the New Windsor Cantonment State Historic Site, that the eight year long Revolutionary War for American Independence was ended by George Washington.
 Today, the area is marked by periodic reenactments in which locals dress up like members of George Washington’s army around historical artifacts.
 There is also a visitor center where tourists can learn more about the history of the Newburgh in the Revolutionary War.